yongcongwang/blog/source/_posts/coding/Effective-Cpp.md

 - Template metaprogramming can shift work from runtime to compile-time, thus enabling earlier error detection and higher runtime performance.
 - TMP can be used to generate custom code based on combinations of policy choices, and it can also be used to avoid generating code inappropriate for particular types.

-# 49. Understand the vehavior of the new-handler.
+# 49. Understand the behavior of the new-handler.
 - `set_new_handler` allows you to specify a function to be called when memory allocation requests cannot be satisfied.
 - Nothrow new is of limited utility, because it applies only to memory allocation; associated constructor calls may still throw exceptions.